Cyfrin/Updraft/courses/solidity/1-simple-storage/3-basic-types/+page.md

 ```solidity
 uint256 favoriteNumber;
 ```
-👀❗**IMPORTANT** <br>
+> 👀❗**IMPORTANT** <br>
-Every variable in Solidity comes with a _default value_ which may or may not be initialized. uninitialized uint256 for example, defaults to `0` (zero) and an uninitialized boolean defaults to `false`.
+Every variable in Solidity comes with a _default value_.
+Uninitialized uint256 for example, defaults to `0` (zero) and an uninitialized boolean defaults to `false`.

 ## Conclusion
-You've just filled your first smart contract with variables and you explored the fundamental data types in Solidity.
+You've just filled in your first smart contract with variables and you explored the fundamental data types in Solidity.

 ## 🧑‍💻 Test yourself

 1. 📕 What's the difference between a variable and a value?
-2. 📕 Describe the default value of the following types: bool, uint, int256, string, address, bytes
+2. 📕 Describe the default value of the following types: bool, uint, int256, string, address, bytes, bytes32
 3. 📕 How does uint differ from bytes?
-4. 🧑‍💻 Write a smart contract that contains at least five state variables, each with a distinct data type.
+4. 🧑‍💻 Write a smart contract that contains at least five storage variables, each with a distinct data type.

 [Back to top](#top)